BrittaRude/BrittaRude.github.io/inputs_datascience/_posts/2020-08-03-britta-rude-modeling-in-economics.md

 $$ h(t; x_i) = h_0(t) \times exp(x_i' \beta)$$,

-with $$h_0(t)$$ being considered the baseline hazard rate, and $$ h(t; x_i)$$ being the hazard of return migration at time t for a migrant characterized by the vector $$/beta$$.
+with $$h_0(t)$$ being considered the baseline hazard rate, and $$ h(t; x_i)$$ being the hazard of return migration at time t for a migrant characterized by the vector $$\beta$$.
 The assumption of the hazard model is that the effect of the covariates is proportional to the baseline.
 The baseline hazard rate is the same for all individuals, and only the level of the hazard function differs by $$exp(x_i' \beta)$$ across individuals.
+It is the average length of stay of migrants when all covariates are zero.
 Importantly, the Cox proportional hazard model does not make parametric assumptions on the underlying baseline hazard function.

+The hazard ratio in the model by [Carmen E. Carrión-Flores (2018)](https://link.springer.com/article/10.1186/s40176-017-0108-0) is the risk of return migration.
+If it is greater than 1, the risk increases, and if it is smaller than 1, the risk decreases.
+The model is dynamic, but data is measured in fixed intervals (months), leading to an approximated log-likelihood function.

+A limitation of the model is that it does not account for unobservable heterogeneity in the hazard ratio.
+We can only include observed covariates, and unobservables remain a limitation of the model.

+## Estimating the hazard rate with real data

+[Carmen E. Carrión-Flores (2018)](https://link.springer.com/article/10.1186/s40176-017-0108-0) estimates a survival function based on the Kaplan-Meier estimator to better understand the duration data:

+$$ S(t) = \pi (\eta_i - h_i) / \eta_i = \pi (1-\lambda_i)$$, where $$h_i$$ is the number of returns at time $$t_i$$, $$\lambda_i$$ is the number of failures at duration $$t_i$$.